FINTLabs/fint-stack-generator/README.md

 port: 8250
 ```

-The tool is a command line application, requiring two arguments:
+The tool is a web application serving the controller at `/stacks`

-  1. Name of configuration file with above syntax.
-  2. Name of Docker Compose file to write.

-It can be run using Docker:

-`docker run -v $PWD:/src dtr.fintlabs.no/beta/stack-generator input.yml output.yml`